-When your pool has a build-up of very small particles or debris that you don't want going through your filter (like algae), you can send the debris through the vacuum and directly out of the pool by vacuuming on the "waste" setting.
+When your pool has a build-up of very small particles or debris that you don't want going through your filter (like algae in the pool), you can send the debris through the vacuum and directly out of the pool by vacuuming on the "waste" setting.
 Vacuuming to waste can only be done with filter systems controlled by a multi-port valve, commonly seen on sand filters.
 Normally, vacuuming is done on the "filter" setting, as "waste" sends both water and contaminants out of the pool through the backwash hose.

 Clean out your hair and lint pot (pump basket); a full vac hose and clean hair and lint pot will ensure plenty of suction.
-Normally, if hooked up correctly, the pool's filter system provides plenty of suction because of the constant circulation of water.
-When vacuuming on waste, the water isn't circulating, so you'll need all the suction you can get.
+Normally, if it's hooked up correctly, the pool's filter system provides plenty of suction because of the constant circulation of water.
+When vacuuming to waste, the water isn't circulating, so you'll need all the suction you can get.

-If you finish vacuuming and need to add more water, turn off your pump, disconnect your vacuum equipment and clean out your baskets.
+If you finish vacuuming and need to add more water, turn off your pump, disconnect your vacuum equipment, and clean out your baskets.
 Once your water level is back up, turn the filter to the "filter" setting and switch on your pump.